 If you have hiked to Stuðlagil Canyon, or even if you haven’t, you might fancy a dip in a hot spring.

-What’s unnatural about it is there are big floating rings with a submerged floor and an infinity edge, so you can sit on the edge of immerse yourself in the hot water, while enjoying the view of the lake.
+What’s unnatural about it is there are big floating rings with a submerged floor and an infinity edge, so you can sit on the edge or immerse yourself in the hot water, while enjoying the view of the lake.
 And if you want a bit of cold water therapy, you can also jump into the lake!

 East of Egilsstaðir is a series of fjords, deep valleys cut by glaciers and flooded by the sea.
 And sprinkled around the fjords are a number of small fishing villages and towns.
 An essential thing to do in East Iceland is to visit at least one of these fjord towns.

 I considered Borgarfjörður Eystri, which is known for having a big puffin population in summer – it is one of the best places to see Puffins in Iceland.
 However, the detour there is quite time-consuming (2 hour round trip from Egilsstaðir), and my time was tight as I needed to get back to Reykjavik by a certain day (to do my scenic flight over Iceland and to see the volcano erupting!).